 Working together to make Aloha-Reedville great

-The Aloha-Reedville Study is a three-year planning effort laying the groundwork for an enhanced quality of life in the community and addressing future growth.
+The Aloha-Reedville Study was a three-year planning effort laying the groundwork for an enhanced quality of life in the community and addressing future growth.

-The study's goal is to find ways Washington County can work together with the community to:
+The study's goals were to find ways Washington County can work together with the community to:

-This effort intends to provide an open, transparent and equitable approach to giving everyone chance to help shape the future.
+This effort intended to provide an open, transparent and equitable approach to giving everyone chance to help shape the future.
 We can work together to make a great community even better.

 Community members, project staff, local government and service

-providers along with local businesses and nonprofits will work together to explore current issues and work towards solutions that can help the community thrive in the future.
+providers along with local businesses and nonprofits have been worked together to explore issues and solutions that can help the community thrive in the future.